 How do successful businesses treat strategic assets?
 They govern them.
 Actively, not passively.
 Using not just strategies and policies but data and metrics as well.
-That’s what Active Content Governance is all about: operationalizing and tracking your content strategies to drive improvements in content performance.
+That’s what enterprise content governance is all about: operationalizing and tracking your content strategies to drive improvements in content performance.
 Well-governed content adds value through the entire customer lifecycle, from first touch to ongoing relationships and loyalty.

-If this post has shown you one thing, we hope it’s that Active Content Governance is a powerful, strategic discipline driven by measurable commercial benefits.
-To tap into even more help to guide you on your Active Content Governance journey, see the resources below.
+If this post has shown you one thing, we hope it’s that enterprise content governance is a powerful, strategic discipline driven by measurable commercial benefits.
+To tap into even more help to guide you on your content governance journey, see the resources below.

 Want Even More Information?
-Download our Active Content Governance Playbook.
+Download our Enterprise Content Governance Playbook.